automata-network/docs/docs/mev/solutions/faas-or-meva.md

 Private Transactions offered by Taichi Network

-Note: Read here on how bloXroute Labs argues for the other side of the coin
+Note: For the other side of the coin, read BloXroute Labs' take on why private mempools are not necessarily bad

 [https://twitter.com/bloXrouteLabs/status/1357026919905173509?s=20](https://twitter.com/bloXrouteLabs/status/1357026919905173509?s=20){target=_blank}

-And their proposed solutions [https://twitter.com/bloXrouteLabs/status/1359027468393406464?s=20](https://twitter.com/bloXrouteLabs/status/1359027468393406464?s=20){target=_blank}

-1- use bare-bones smart-pool (h/t [@yaron_velner](https://twitter.com/yaron_velner){target=_blank} )

-2- incentivize large crypto actors to create block templates for miners (pays to smart pool)

-3- incentivize pools to provide devOps & serve miners only such templates

-4- incentivize Tx be sorted by fee

-Idea 4 makes frontrunners pay the highest bid (so pools must pay their miners to include MEV Tx) Ideas 1-3 separate between block producer, mining devOps, and receiver of the reward.

 ## :robot: KeeperDAO

-KeeperDAO is like a mining pool for Keepers.
+KeeperDAO is similar to a mining pool for Keepers.
 By incentivizing a game theory optimal strategy for cooperation among on-chain arbitrageurs, KeeperDAO provides an efficient mechanism for large scale arbitrage and liquidation trades on all DeFi protocols.

 The Hiding Game

-One of the 3 games that is built.
-This refers to the cooperation between users and keepers to “hide” MEV by wrapping trades/debt in specialised on-chain contracts.
+One of the 3 games that has been built.
+The Hiding Game refers to the cooperation between users and keepers to “hide” MEV by wrapping trades/debt in specialised on-chain contracts.
 These contracts restrict profit extracting opportunities to KeeperDAO itself.

 Here's the ELI5